KNekrasov-R/contract-app/README.md

 ## TODO
 - Add support for cloud provider deployment
-- Add support for different databases (e.g., PostgreSQL)
+- Add support for more templates
-- Provide support for Word file generation and upload
+- Provide support for Word file generation